tkhq/gas-station-periphery/src/PayWithERC20/README.md

 If this fails, then it will revert quickly, preventing any more cost to the paymaster.
 After execution, the gas station tries to account for the amount of gas used and then pay back the user and the paymaster.

-The intial payment and validation will revert if:
+The intial payment and validation will revert (fail-fast) if:
 1. The signature is an invalid length
 2. The target EoA is not delegated to our gas delegate
 3. The initial ERC-20 deposit is too high (this protects the user rather than the paymaster)
 4. The initial deposit reverts or does not fulfill the required amount This ensures that this will not continue unless there is that initial deposit

-From then on, the contract will NOT revert, and emit an event to notify an error if:
+From then on, the contract will try to NOT revert, and emit an event to notify an error if:
 1. There is a revert in the with execution; meaning that the user's transaction failed
 2. There are failures in sending funds to repay the user or pay the recipient This is so there is a _guarantee_ that the recipient address will get paid even if there is a revert in an external contract.
 The user cannot have interactions happen without that deposit and paying that minimum.